bruno-ponne/coding-the-past/_posts/2023-04-02-Text-Analysis-1.md

   - o: Be able to clean your data to retain only the relevant information;
   - o: Learn to count words in a list;
   - o: Be comfortable with visualizing text data;
-keywords: nltk, tokenizer, text data, matplotlib, word frequency
+keywords: nltk, text data visualization, text data, matplotlib, word frequency
 description: learn to tokenize texts with nltk
-last_modified_at: 02-Apr-23
+last_modified_at: 02-Jul-23
 ---

 <br>